Adding live chat to your support lineup can be a game changer. It’s a win-win for both customers and businesses.

 Though there may be some slight differences between different platforms, most live chat tools function in the same way.
 You start by embedding a chat widget on your website or in your app.

 After embedding the widget on a page, you can choose to set yourself as online — which is when a visitor can start a chat with an agent — or offline, meaning visitors won’t be able to start a chat.
-That said, it’s usually possible for them to submit a support ticket to your team through the widget when you’re offline, which your team can follow up on through email.Â
+When you're set to offline, the widget typically gives customers an option to send an email to your team instead.

-From the agent side, when a visitor starts a chat, the agent will generally see a notification of some sort and can choose to start interacting over chat.
+When a visitor starts a chat, the agent will generally see a notification of some sort and can choose to start interacting over chat.
 From there, it plays out much the same as a text conversation would on your phone.

-Close the chat: You both say goodbye and go your separate ways with no further action on either side.Â
+Close the chat: You both say goodbye and go your separate ways with no further action on either side.

-Add a tag or internal note: If your chat tool has analytics capabilities, you might add a tag to keep track of what’s causing visitors to reach out. Â
+Add a tag or internal note: If your chat tool has analytics capabilities, you might add a tag to keep track of what’s causing visitors to reach out.

 Move to another channel: Some issues simply aren’t best handled through chat.
-In the case something needs more investigation or time to solve, you might move the interaction to a different channel — like email — and follow up from there when you have more information.Â
+In the case something needs more investigation or time to solve, you might move the interaction to a different channel — like email — and follow up from there when you have more information.

-The benefits of using live chat software
+The benefits of using live chat tools

-While most support teams start out with email support, there are a lot of good reasons to add live chat to your list of supported channels.
+There are a lot of good reasons to add live chat to your list of supported channels.
 Live chat software allows you to:

-Increase accessibility to support: Often customers may shy away from seeking support when they perceive the process to be time consuming or incompatible with their schedules.
+Increase accessibility to support: Often customers may shy away from seeking support when they perceive the process to be time-consuming or incompatible with their schedules.
 Live chat lets customers seek help quickly and in the moment.

 Encourage engagement: Aside from simply giving your customers increased access, many chat support tools also have the ability to proactively launch a chat window during specific moments in the customer journey or when the customer performs a predetermined action.
 Reaching out and offering a helping hand can help strengthen the customer relationship and increase customer success.

 Provide faster support: While email can be a great channel for working through complicated issues, it’s not immediate.
-Live chat helps you get users the answers they need the moment they need them.Â
+Live chat helps you get users the answers they need the moment they need them.

 Increase support coverage: Live chat software makes it easy to provide support even when your agents are offline.
 Many chat widgets have chatbots or the ability to integrate with a knowledge base, allowing customers to find answers on their own when you’re unavailable.